ganeshydv/ganeshydv.github.io/1_OS/How_OS_interacts_with_devices_.md

     5) controller may return Pointer of Register
     6) Device Drivers return COntrol to OS
-    7) [DMA]: Direct memory Access: why? for every intersaction with device it creates interrupt which is not good as it creates problem for large operations other process needs to wait so DMA is used
+    7) [DMA]: Direct memory Access: why? for every interaction with device it creates interrupt which is not good as it creates problem for large operations other process needs to wait so DMA is used